 In my research, I cooperate with several breeding organizations such as Viking Genetics, Växa Sverige, Svensk Köttrasprövning AB, The Swedish Trotting association, and SWB (The Swedish Warmblood assocation).

 I completed my MSc in Animal Science in SLU in 1998, with a thesis about Inbreeding and conformation traits in Swedish Ardenner horses.

 I 2003 I got my PhD in Animal breeding and genetics, SLU, with the PhD-thesis "Genetic aspects of calving, growth and carcass traits in beef cattle".

-Since then I'm working as a researcher in the Dept. of Animal Breeding and Genetics, SLU.
+Since then I'm working as a researcher and Associate Professor in the Dept. of Animal Breeding and Genetics, SLU.

 I supervise the licentiate students Paulina Berglund in a project about trotting horse breeding and Sandra Bonow in a project about selection strategies for warmblood riding horses (SWB), and the PhD-student Heidrún Sigurdardóttir who works in a Swedish-Icelandic project about the genetic background of gait quality in Icelandic horses.
 I am also co-supervisor to the PhD-student Christian Bengtsson working with dairy cattle breeding research.